Zhiyuan624/HERA-CDFSS/README.md

 ```

 ## Run the Code
 HERA follows a **source-free test-time adaptation** setting and does not require separate source-domain training.

 Please ensure that the target dataset and DINOv3 checkpoint are properly prepared before running the code.

 We use DeepGlobe as an example below.
+More evaluation commands are provided in `scripts.sh`.

 Run the 1-shot evaluation on DeepGlobe: